RobLui/robbertluit.be/pages/01.home/_portfolio/portfolio.md

             linkurl: wannaworkgame.com
             projectdate: '2017'
             category: 'Senior Projects'
-            description: 'WannaWork value meter, gets your values through playing a game based on a real life solicitation'
+            description: 'WannaWork value meter, gets characteristic values through playing a game based on a real life solicitation.<br>Included in this project is a fully functional backend API where WannaWork can set custom dialogs, attach values to each dialog answerd, and so on.'
             partners:
                 - 'Pepijn Willekens, '
                 - 'Brent Belmans, '